 He took another moment then said all he would ever say about it.
 “Yeah.
 I saw it.”

 And we just kept on walking home.

-We never did discuss it any further; we just got back on with our lives from the point of where we had stepped off the stock route that day, never admitting to anyone where we had been at all that day.
-It had been too real an experience even to excite us; too overwhelming to talk about any further and much, much more than we’d bargained for.
+We never took it any further; we just got back on with our lives from the point of where we had stepped off the stock route that day, never admitting to anyone where we had been at all that time.
+It had been too real an experience; too overwhelming to talk about again, and much, much more than we’d bargained for.
 We weren’t ready to deal with it.
-And we weren’t about to make fools of ourselves with an unbelievable story of something that didn’t make any sense to us or had ever even been heard about before, not by any one we knew.
-We were the youngest ones, the unbelievables and we wanted to come back again sometime so we just forgot about it, deleted the whole episode, abandoned the story and didn’t let it get in our way.
+And we weren’t about to make fools of ourselves with an unlikely story of something that didn’t make any sense to us or had ever even been heard about before.
+Not by anyone we knew.
+We were the youngest ones, not to be taken seriously, never believed anyway.
+And we wanted to come back again sometime, so we just forgot about it; deleted the whole episode and didn’t let it get in our way.

 Some years later, around our kitchen table after a Sunday supper with my Nan, she began yarning about her courting days with my grandfather.
 She’d first met him as a friend of the family when they were living at Thurgoona, a bush community a few miles north of the Murray.
 They would venture across the paddocks to visit one another.
 One evening, as George accompanied her home, they were stopped at the creek crossing by a figure blocking their path.
 “Shapeless and white,” she said.
 “Smooth and roughly in the shape of a person.”
 It confronted them motionless, silent.
 “Around where you’d buckle a belt,” she said, “it had a purple hole in it.”